Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Conclusions

-Numerical simulations of BNS mergers incorporate thermal effects in the EoS using two alternative approaches.
-The first one is a {\it hybrid} approach which assumes that the pressure and the internal energy are composed of two constituents, a cold, zero temperature part described by a family of piecewise polytropes and a thermal part described by an ideal-gas-like EoS.
-The second approach employs {\it tabulated} representations of microphysical finite-temperature EoS, providing a self-consistent method to probe the impact of thermal effects in the merger dynamics.
-These two ways of incorporating thermal effects in the numerical modelling lead to measurable differences in the GW signal, especially in the post-merger emission, well visible in the frequency spectra (see e.g.~\cite{Bauswein:2010dn,Guerra:2023}).
-In this paper we have investigated the prospects for identifying such differences by reconstructing the GW signals of~\cite{Guerra:2023} using {\tt BayesWave}~\cite{Cornish:2015,Littenberg:2015}, building on our previous work in~\cite{Miravet:2023} where we focused on inertial modes only, excited in the very late part of the post-merger signal.
-Here, we have considered the entire post-merger signal, i.e.~both its early part where the fundamental quadrupolar $f_2$ mode dominates the GW spectrum and its late part where inertial modes are excited.
-The time-domain waveforms of~\cite{Guerra:2023}, obtained through BNS merger simulations with four different EoS, accounting for both descriptions of thermal effects, have been injected into Gaussian noise given by the sensitivity of the third-generation detector Einstein Telescope~\cite{ET:2010, Hild:2011}, selecting optimal sky location and inclination.
-(Results for non-optimal configurations are discussed in Appendix~\ref{sec:appendix}.)
+In this paper, we have investigated the prospects for identifying such biases by reconstructing the GW signals of~\cite{Guerra:2023} using {\tt BayesWave}~\cite{Cornish:2015,Littenberg:2015}, building on our previous work in~\cite{Miravet:2023} where we focused on inertial modes only, excited in the very late part of the postmerger signal.
+Here, we have considered the entire postmerger signal, i.e.,~both its early part where the fundamental quadrupolar $f_2$ mode dominates the GW spectrum and its late part where inertial modes are excited.
+The time-domain waveforms of~\cite{Guerra:2023}, obtained through BNS merger simulations with four different EOSs, accounting for both descriptions of thermal effects, have been injected into Gaussian noise given by the sensitivity of the third-generation detector Einstein Telescope~\cite{ET:2010, Hild:2011}, selecting optimal sky location and inclination.
+Results for nonoptimal configurations are discussed in Appendix~\ref{sec:appendixA}.
 The capability of {\tt BayesWave} to reconstruct the injected signals has been assessed by computing the overlap function of the detector network.
-As the post-merger remnant evolves the amplitude of the GW signal significantly decreases, resulting in a corresponding reduction of the overlap between injected and reconstructed waveforms.
-The same occurs as the distance to the source increases, irrespective of the portion of the post-merger signal being analyzed.
+As the postmerger remnant evolves, the amplitude of the GW signal significantly decreases, resulting in a corresponding reduction of the overlap between injected and reconstructed waveforms.
+The same occurs as the distance to the source increases, irrespective of the portion of the postmerger signal being analyzed.